OpenMind/brainpack/docs/Assembly.md

 ### 4.1.
 LimX Tron 1

 The assembly of the BrainPack for the LimX Tron 1 is almost identical to the process for the Unitree Go2.
 The main exceptions consist of the power delivery system since the LimX provides 24V.
-Change you power harness as needed/desired.
-Also in the case of the LimX Tron 1 the Thor compute unit is placed directly on top of the Tron 1 and a custom 3D printed adapter is used to subsequently mount the head to the Tron 1.
+Change your power harness as needed/desired.
+Also, with the LimX Tron 1 the Thor compute unit is placed directly on top of the Tron 1 and a custom 3D printed adapter with  M5 T-Slot nuts and bolts are used to subsequently mount the head to the Tron 1.

 ### 4.1.
 Unitree G1

 For the Unitree G1 a special face back is used to directly mount the face to the front of the G1.
-Disassemble the front of the G1 and drill two holes through the plastic chest plate.
+Remove the Velcro-secured G1 plastic cheast plate and drill two holes through the plastic chest plate.
 Then secure the face to the chest plate with 2ea.
-M6 bolts (with nylon lock nuts).
-You will need to remove small amounts of foam with a hobby knife from the front of the G1, once you have removed the plastic chest cover, to provide space for the nylon lock bolts.
+M6 bolts with nylon lock nuts.
+You will need to remove small amounts of foam with a hobby knife from the G1's front plate backing foam to provide space for the nylon lock bolts.

 **Congratulations, you have finished your BrainPack assembly and installation!**